CypherNinjaa/ToDoAppExpo/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature Request
+name: Feature request
 about: Suggest an idea for this project
-title: '[FEATURE] '
+title: ''
-labels: enhancement
+labels: ''
 assignees: ''

 ---

-## 💡 Feature Description
+**Is your feature request related to a problem?
+Please describe.**
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

+**Describe the solution you'd like**
 A clear and concise description of what you want to happen.

-## 🎯 Problem Statement

-Is your feature request related to a problem?
-Please describe.
-Example: I'm always frustrated when [...]

-## 💭 Proposed Solution

-Describe the solution you'd like to see.

-## 🔄 Alternatives Considered
+**Describe alternatives you've considered**

-Describe any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions or features you've considered.

-## 📊 Use Case

-Describe how this feature would be used and who would benefit from it.

-## 📸 Mockups/Examples

-If applicable, add mockups, screenshots, or examples from other apps.

-## 🎨 Implementation Ideas

-If you have ideas on how this could be implemented technically, share them here.

-## 📋 Additional Context
+**Additional context**
 Add any other context or screenshots about the feature request here.